itchy-o/bluetooth_experiment/src/bt-scanner-client/README.md

 # Next steps

++ Get scanner client working on a pi
 + Divide into client & server projects.
 + Filter data to known devices, before it goes over the pipe.
 Use peripheral.address instead of uuid.
 + Use ENV to create a scanner ID.